wilfredbayudan/wanderlist-client/README.md

 REACT_APP_MAPBOX_ACCESS_TOKEN=YOUR ACCESS TOKEN HERE
 ```
 4. Run `npm install` in the Terminal to install dependencies.
+5. Ensure the Sinatra server is running.
-5. Run `npm start` in the Terminal to start the Wanderlist App.
+6. Run `npm start` in the Terminal to start the Wanderlist App.
 By default, you will be able to view the app at [http://localhost:3000](http://localhost:3000).

 Have fun!